 Let the muffins cool in the pan for about 5 minutes then move them to a cooling rack.

-These are great while still warm, about 10 minutes after coming out of the oven, and at room temperature or chilled.
-Serve with your favorite tea or coffee or a glass of cold non-dairy milk.
+These muffins are great while still warm, about 10 minutes after coming out of the oven.
+They're also delicious at room temperature and lightly chilled.
+Serve with your favorite tea or coffee or a glass of cold oat milk.

 Anytime you're working with baking soda and an acid it's a good idea to work quickly once the wet and dry ingredients are combined.